Fresh Water Management Unit Groups

-The FMU will operate in partnership with the local Rūnanga to recognise and respect the principals of the Treaty of Waitangi and develop recommendations which consider manawhenua cultural values.
+The FMU will operate in partnership with the local Rūnanga to recognise and respect the principles of the Treaty of Waitangi and develop recommendations which consider manawhenua cultural values.

 Each FMU group will be officially appointed by the Council’s Resource Management Committee and will include up to eight members from the community with a range of backgrounds and interests related to land and water management values.
 Selection will ensure that a cross section of community values are represented and a broad range of perspectives are considered.
 Local Iwi, along with regional and district council elected representatives will also be part of the group.